 You might be surprised to learn that the core of business is delivery!
 Whether you are delivering a product or service, many steps need to happen for you to make a customer happy.

 When I took Google’s project management certificate course, they mentioned that projects are everywhere.
-We all manage projects in our day-to-day without even thinking about it!
+We all manage projects day-to-day without even thinking about them!

 Even when I do consulting, a project is still running behind the scenes!
 I need to plan how I will find clients (such as networking events), create a budget (commuting to the event/ paying for it), execute the event (show up!), have a lead capture tool (LinkedIn), and then convert the lead into a customer (that’s my secret)!